Coronations of William the Conqueror and Matilda

 The coronation of William the Conqueror as King of England took place at Westminster Abbey, London, on 25 December 1066, following the Norman Conquest of England.
 It was the first coronation which can be proved to have been held at Westminster.
 In May 1068, William's wife, Matilda of Flanders, was also crowned at the abbey.
 At Easter in 1070, William was crowned for a second time at Winchester by three papal legates, to confirm the acceptance of his rule by the Catholic Church.

 Background

 William, Duke of Normandy, invaded England in support of his claim to the English throne at the end of September 1066.
-Having defeated King Harold Godwinson at the Battle of Hastings on 14 October, William conducted a destructive campaign to subdue the south-east of England, which by early December had forced the surrender of the English nobility, the Witan, and their elected but uncrowned king, Edgar Ætheling, at Berkhamsted in Hertfordshire.
+Having defeated King Harold Godwinson at the Battle of Hastings on 14 October, William conducted a campaign to subdue the south-east of England, which by early December had forced the surrender of the English nobility, the Witan, and their elected but uncrowned king, Edgar Ætheling, at Berkhamsted in Hertfordshire.
 The chronicler William of Poitiers, a chaplain in the ducal court, described the submission of the nobles: